moonglum/dotfiles/README.md

 * I'm using [Solarized](http://ethanschoonover.com/solarized) as my color scheme.
 It's just beautiful.
 * Monaco is the font I'm using.
 In 14px.
 I know that's huge, but sometimes I lean back in my chair to reason about my code (like a sir).
 And then I still want to be able to read my code ;)
 * My terminal emulator of choice is [iTerm 2](http://iterm2.com/) – mainly because of the color support (that I need for Solarized).
-* You may wonder, why there is a TextMate config laying around here.
-TextMate was my editor of choice since 2005.
-Still using it occasionally.
 * All my projects are stored in `~/Code`.
 I can switch to any of the projects via `c PROJECT_NAME` including auto completion.
 See my zshrc for that.
 * I use [de-coding](https://github.com/bitboxer/de-coding.keylayout) as my keyboard layout.
 It spawned from a discussion we had about how bad the German keyboard layout is for coding.
 * When coding, I listen to the following music: Tron Legacy OST, Starcraft II OST, Diablo III OST, Octabitron, Saor Patrol, Schelmish, Zoë Keating